 Staff and Faculty

-Susie McFeeters, Program Advisor, graduated from Bryn Mawr College with a major in Sociology and went on to complete her Master of Arts in College Counseling at Hunter College.
+Susie McFeeters, Program Coordinator/Advisor, graduated from Bryn Mawr College with a major in Sociology and went on to complete her Master of Arts in College Counseling at Hunter College.
 She advised adult and re-entry students at the University of Vermont's Division of Continuing Education before relocating to Sonoma County.

 SSU Extended and International Education